robertdavid010/meteor_init/README.md

 $ meteor update
 ```
 > **Note:** Watch for the terminal output/message after the update from Meteor, it may direct you on how to update packages not updated during the global update.
-	There may be cetrain interdepencies with prevent every single package from being fully up to date.
+	Also, There may be cetrain interdepencies with prevent every single package from being fully up to date.
 If after manually entering `meteor udate <package name>` results in an up to date result from the terminal, these packages are as up do date as they can be.

 ## Security Notice: